Aliases for URI1 Gene

 GeneCards Summary for URI1 Gene

 URI1 (URI1, Prefoldin Like Chaperone) is a Protein Coding gene.
-Diseases associated with URI1 include Ovarian Cancer and Hepatocellular Carcinoma.
-Among its related pathways are Apoptosis and Autophagy and Translational Control.
+Diseases associated with URI1 include Hepatocellular Carcinoma and Prostate Cancer.
+Among its related pathways are Translational Control and Apoptosis and Autophagy.
 GO annotations related to this gene include chromatin binding and protein phosphatase inhibitor activity.

 UniProtKB/Swiss-Prot for URI1 Gene